-Directional statistics, alternatively referred to as circular or angular statistics in two-dimensional cases or spherical statistics for higher dimensions, is a distinct subfield of multivariate statistics specifically tailored for analyzing directional data \citep{mardia2009directional}.
+Directional statistics, alternatively referred to as circular or angular statistics in two-dimensional cases or spherical statistics for higher dimensions, is a distinct subfield of multivariate statistics tailored explicitly for the analysis of directional data \citep{mardia2009directional}.
 Such data arise when measurements are expressed as angles or directions, inherently exhibiting spherical relationships.
 Instances of directional data can be found in diverse disciplines, including meteorology, biology, geophysics, and engineering, with examples ranging from wind direction and animal migration patterns to diffusion tensor imaging.
-Moreover, a variety of external features often exist that control the directional outcome.
+In addition, a variety of external features often exist that control the directional outcome.

-In this paper, our proposed methodological developments focus on studying the association between the white matter fiber orientations in the brain, and subject-level covariates (e.g., age, gender, cognitive score, and genetic information), revealing the factors driving the fiber orientations \citep{schwartzman2005cross,schwartzman2008inference}.
+In this paper, our proposed methodological developments focus on studying the association between white matter fiber orientations in the brain and subject-level covariates (e.g., age, sex, cognitive score, and genetic information), revealing the factors driving fiber orientations \citep{schwartzman2005cross,schwartzman2008inference}.
 In brain neuroimaging analyses, spatial dependencies become an important feature.
 Furthermore, the incorporation of spatial dependence is appealing in many directional data applications such as wind direction modeling \citep{neto2014accounting,murphy2022joint}, brain fiber orientation modeling \citep{goodlett2009group, zhu2011fadtts}, and modeling actigraph data from wearable devices \citep{banerjee2023bayesian}.
-Hence, to effectively analyze this type of data, it is important to employ a strategy that can address: a) the inherent directional nature of the outcome; b) the complex spatial dependencies; and c) an effective and convenient summarization tool for the effects of the external factors associated with the outcome.
+Hence, to effectively analyze this type of data, it is important to employ a strategy that can address a) the inherent directional nature of the outcome; b) the potential spatial dependencies; and c) an effective and convenient summarization tool for the effects of the external factors associated with the outcome.